charmbracelet/wish/README.md

 That means, among other things, that we can write custom SSH servers without touching `openssh-server`, so we can securely do more things than just providing a shell.

-Wish is a library that helps writing these kind of apps using Go.
+Wish is a library that helps writing these kinds of apps using Go.

 ## Middleware